FIA Prize Giving Ceremony: Location

+The 1995 ceremony was to take place in Monte Carlo, Monaco, but was cancelled due to the general strikes in nearby France.

 Awards winners

 Personality of the Year

 The FIA Personality of the Year award sees permanently accredited media from the FIA's World Championships honour the competitor or figure who they believe achieved an exceptional performance this season.
 This figure can be a driver, a team manager, an official, a volunteer, etc., affiliated to an FIA Championship or Event.
 Each member of the media is required to vote for three individuals in the first stage before choosing from a final selection of ten.
 The Personality of the Year award was dropped ahead of the 2022 Prize Giving Ceremony, replaced with two new prize categories.

 Action of the Year

 The FIA Action of the Year award allows motorsport fans to choose their defining event of the sporting year.
 Balloting for the award is undertaken by motor racing fans via the FIA's official website.
+In 2024, the award was divided into seven categories, for the FIA World Championship in each motorsport discipline.

 Rookie of the Year

 The FIA Rookie of the Year is selected amongst drivers who completed their first season in an FIA-sanctioned championship.
-Eligible series include the FIA Formula One World Championship, World Rally Championship, European Rally Championship, World Touring Car Championship, FIA World Endurance Championship, World Rallycross Championship, European Rallycross Championship, FIA Formula 2 Championship, FIA Formula Three Championships, and CIK Karting KF World Championship.
+Eligible series include the FIA Formula One World Championship, World Rally Championship, European Rally Championship, World Touring Car Championship, FIA World Endurance Championship, World Rallycross Championship, European Rallycross Championship, FIA Formula 2 Championship, FIA Formula Three Championships, and Karting KF World Championship.